A Warning to the Hindus

 A Warning to the Hindus is a 1939 booklet by Savitri Devi.
 It was written to further Indian nationalism by way of Nazi ethics and spirituality.
+Published in Calcultta, its preface was written by Ganesh Damodar Savarkar.

 Savitri believed the Indian people to be of Aryan descent, and thus sought to promote explicitly Nazi ideals, such as ethnic purity and xenophobia, within India.
 Within the text, emphasis is focused on many supposed horrors the future could hold should India choose to accept diversity and reject Nazi Aryanism.
-The author projected Hindu India as the last surviving remnant of ancient Aryan spirituality, and issued this work as a warning to what she perceived as the threat of submergence through ‘alien,’ meaning non-Aryan, influences, such as Islam.
+The author projected Hindu India as the last surviving remnant of ancient Aryan spirituality, and issued this work as a warning to what she perceived as the threat of submergence through 'alien,' meaning non-Aryan, influences, such as Islam.